Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 Since a change to any of the fields of a value object results in a different value,
 Value objects are implemented as immutable objects.

-A change to one of the value object’s fields conceptually creates a different value (a different instance of a value object).
+A change to one of the value object’s fields,
+Conceptually creates a different value.
+(A different instance of a value object)

-Therefore, when an executed action results in a new value,
+Therefore, when an executed action results in a new value.

-as in the following case,
+As in the following case,
-which uses the `MixWith` method,
+The `MixWith` method,
-it doesn’t modify the original instance but instantiates and returns a new one:
+Doesn’t modify the original instance,
+But instantiates and returns a new one:

 ```cs
 public class Color